FOREX-Spread of virus mutation keeps euro and pound under pressure

 By Julien Ponthus

-"New hope for a (Brexit) deal before Dec.
-30 and talks between the British Prime Minister and the French President on the supply of goods to the island have again nurtured new hope and made EUR-GBP briefly look below the 0.91 mark", said Commerzbank analyst Ulrich Leuchtmann.

-Another positive for the pound was data showing that the country's economic recovery from its coronavirus crash was a bit quicker than previously thought in the July-September period.
+However, data showed Britain's economy recovered quicker than expected in the third quarter from its coronavirus crash.

+Talks between the French and British governments to reopen their border continued, but trade talks between the European Union and the UK remained stalled, with disagreements over fishing rights the main obstacle.

-The dollar index, which measures the currency's strength against a basket of currencies rose 0.16% at 90.279 after the U.S. Congress settled on a new U.S. stimulus package.
+The dollar index, which measures it against a basket of currencies, rose just 0.05% at 90.167 after the U.S. Congress agreed the new stimulus package.

-The yuan CNY=, which has gained nearly 10% on the dollar since a March low, has been steady for about a week now and was a fraction softer at 6.5448 per dollar on Tuesday.

-The dollar's gains come in a market that is heavily positioned for a weaker greenback and pricing a pandemic recovery that lifts commodity prices and benefits exporters and their currencies at the expense of the greenback.
+The dollar's timid gains come in a market that is positioned for a weaker dollar.
+It's pricing in a pandemic recovery that lifts commodity prices and benefits exporters and their currencies at the expense of the dollar.

-The value of overall bets against the dollar eased a fraction last week, positioning data showed, but remains near nine-year highs struck in September.
+The value of overall bets against the dollar eased last week, positioning data showed, but remains near nine-year highs struck in September.
 0#NETUSDFX=

+But Britain crashing out of the EU without a trade deal and expectations that the new coronavirus could worsen the economic outlook of Europe might dent the consensus, said Marios Hadjikyriacos, an analyst at XM.

+"If the Eurozone and Britain are forced to play the rolling shutdown game until the vaccines are fully deployed, then the popular narrative for a weaker dollar into 2021 may come under heavy fire as America heals its economic wounds faster", he told his clients in a note.

 ((tom.westbrook@tr.com; +65 6318 4876;))